 The high corrosion resistance of this stainless steel is based on the formation of a homogeneous, compact passive layer on the surface.
-Annealing colours, scales, slag residues, tramp iron, spatters and such like have to be removed, in order to not destroy the passive layer.
-For cleaning the surface the process brushing, grinding, pickling or blasting (iron-free silica sand or glass spheres) can be applied.
+Annealing colours, scales, slag residues, tramp iron, spatters and such like have to be removed, in order to not destroy the passive later.

+For cleaning the surface the processes brushing, grinding, pickling or blasting (iron-free silica sand or glass spheres) can be applied.
 For brushing only stainless steel brushes can be used.
 Pickling of the previously brushed seam area is carried out by dipping and spraying, however, often pickling pastes or solutions are used.
-After pickling, a careful flush with water must be done.
+After pickling a careful flushing with water has to be done.